ajrowland/gmc-check/readme.md

 ## Usage

 ```
-# Output availability for a CSV file.
+# Output availability for all products in a GMC disapprovals CSV file.
+Crawl is achieved using fetch.
 Drop into the data folder, and select using:
 npm run start -- --csv

 # Output availability for specific product.
 Uses fetch.